Jekabz/someNotes/ECLIPSE.md

 * To run maven first JDS needs to be added to eclipse:
   * got to window/preferences/java/installed JREs/execution environments, click on java version and tick appropiate jdk version on right pane
   * if no jdk is shown on left pane, go to window/preferences/java/installed JREs and click `add`, then browse to jdk folder in filesystem

+* if not maven project, press configure/convert to maven project